top of page

 Strength-only training produced the highest gains, but concurrent training still resulted in solid improvements:

-➡️ Bottom line: Yes, you’ll get results — just not quite as fast as if you did strength-only training.
+Conlusion: Yes, you’ll get results — just not quite as fast as if you did strength-only training.

-2. Running interferes more than cycling
+2. Running interferes hybrid strength training more than cycling

-➡️ For better strength development, hybrid athletes may prefer mainly cycling and rowing during strength-focused phases.
+Conclusion: For better strength development, hybrid athletes may prefer mainly cycling and rowing during strength-focused phases.
 Running should be low volume and short distance.

 Running has stronger interference (negative) effect on strength than cycling.
 During strength season favor cycling or rowing over running.